Limited launch: MAY batch, 85% claimed

 6. Structure Your Environment for Deep Work

 Your environment shapes your behavior more than your willpower does.
-If your workspace has a TV, an open browser with 30 tabs, and your phone face-up on the desk, no amount of discipline will save your focus.
+If your workspace is full of distractions, focus gets much harder no matter how motivated you are.
 Knowing how to increase your attention span means designing your surroundings to support it.

 Set up a focus-friendly workspace: